001/* -*- mode: Java; c-basic-offset: 2; indent-tabs-mode: nil; coding: utf-8-unix -*-

 260 *

-261 * @param <A> the type of the first parameter; ignored
+261 * @param <B> the type of the second parameter; ignored

 262 *